Legal Articles

 The recovery of unpaid body corporate levies is an issue close to the heart of most body corporate committees and managers.
 Experienced delinquent owners can in some cases drag out the process for many years and even avoid payment entirely.

-This article is not intended to be a substitute for proper legal advice and, if you have any questions, we encourage you to contact us to discuss the matters raised in the article.
+This article will focus on the practical steps a body corporate needs to take when issuing its levy statements to maximise the chances that its levies can be recovered quickly and efficiently and this article is not intended to be a substitute for proper legal advice and, if you have any questions, we encourage you to contact us to discuss the matters raised.

 TIP 1.
 Make sure the levies are properly authorised by the general meeting